 As technology evolves at a rapid pace and with every version of a product getting more efficient in meeting customer needs, it is necessary to understand the efficient life of any product.
 Air compressors are no exception to such technological and product improvements.

 With continuous efforts by compressor manufacturers to lead the market on energy efficiency, superior performance, and reliability, it is critically important that the users of air compressors are aware of the advanced product options available in the market.
 The technological advances in control systems and the evolution of the Internet of Things (IoT) provide further motivation to upgrade the air compressors at the right time.
-Typically, air compressors are upgraded every 3-4 years by manufacturers to improve energy efficiency, reliability, advanced features, etc., and it is worth the while to evaluate the need for upgrading your compressors.
+Typically, Air Compressor Upgrades happen in every 3-4 years by manufacturers to improve energy efficiency, reliability, advanced features, etc., and it is worth the while to evaluate the need for upgrading your compressors.